 Acting on a sudden impulse Levi half turned to take one last look at the landscape behind him, as though doubting he’d ever see it again.
 No sooner had he turned when a crazy patchwork of fields strung with hedgerows and trees spun wildly across his vision and a sudden giddiness threatened to pluck him from the narrow ledge.
 Grabbing frantically for the doorframe, he quickly spun back to face the wall, spotting, as he did, a splash of colour on the ground below.

 In the split second it took his brain to unravel the confused image into that of a brightly dressed figure, he had grasped the doorframe and launched himself through the oddly glistening film into whatever it was that lie beyond.

 Levi stepped from daylight into darkness.
 Not the shadowy murk of a moonless night, or the gloom of a small cupboard.
 This was absolute blackness.

 Stepping through the strange opening had stripped him of his other senses, too.
 He no longer felt the ground beneath his feet.
 For all he knew he could be free-falling through space.
-But, without sight, sound or touch he had no idea whether he was safe, or spiralling madly toward his doom.
+But, without sight, sound or touch he had no idea whether he was safe or spiralling madly towards his doom.